CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/02-Getting started with azure portal.md

 1. If you see the pop-up **Stay Signed in?** click **No**.

 1. If a **Welcome to Microsoft Azure** popup window appears, click **Maybe Later** to skip the tour.

+# Proceed to Task 3: View the Application Command Center(ACC)